academic shizz

 what i worked as: Business Development Associate

-what i did: scheduled product demos, talked with investors, shared product feedback with our devs to improve the product
+what i did: scheduled product demos, talked with investors, and shared product feedback with our devs to improve the product

-summer of 2024: Biennial of the Americas
+2024 summer: Biennial of the Americas

 what i worked as: Community Engagement Officer